Admissions

 • MAT Registration number

-• Candidate’s MATegory – General/OBC/SC-ST
+• Candidate’s MAT Category – General/OBC/SC-ST

 • Candidate’s Gender – Male/Female